Act concerning authority to award certain qualifications (1993:792)

 Authority to award a qualification may be combined with conditions on the entitlement of individuals to access to documents kept by the independent education provider.

 An independent education provider that has been authorised to award qualifications is obliged to take part in the monitoring and evaluation of courses and programmes.
-The education provider is required to submit an annual report on quality.
+The education provider is also required to produce an annual report on quality.
 The government may issue further regulations about such quality reports.
-Enacted (2000:1371).
+Enacted (2018:1351).

 Authority to award qualifications may be revoked if the requirements laid down in Section 2 are not fulfilled.
 The same applies if conditions issued pursuant to Section 4 have not been complied with or the education provider fails to fulfil the requirements laid down in Section 5 to some substantial extent.